YahooArchive/mojito/docs/dev_guide/code_exs/view_engines.rst

    `http://localhost:8666/hb <http://localhost:8666/ejs>`_

 #.
 Great, your application is using two different rendering engines.
 You should now be ready to add
-   your own view engine addon that uses a rendering engine such as Jade.
+   your own view engine that uses a rendering engine such as Jade.

 Source Code